knative/eventing/docs/registry/README.md

   owner: # Owned by github-source-sample
 spec:
   type: dev.knative.source.github.pull_request
-  source: my-other-user/my-other-repo
+  source: /my-other-user/my-other-repo
   broker: default
 ```

-Two things to notice:
+Three things to notice:
 - We generate the names by stripping invalid characters from the original type (e.g., `_`)
-- The `spec.type` adds the prefix `dev.knative.source.github.` This is a **separate discussion** on whether we should
+- We add the prefix `dev.knative.source.github.` to `spec.type`.
+This is a **separate discussion** on whether we should
 change the (GitHub) types or not.
+- We add the prefix `/` to `spec.source` to make it a valid URI.

 `1.2.` Manual Registration